Edenton Station, United States Fish and Fisheries Commission

-Edenton Station, United States Fish and Fisheries Commission, formerly known as Edenton National Fish Hatchery, is a historic fish hatchery and national historic district located at Edenton, Chowan County, North Carolina.
-The district encompasses 17 contributing buildings, 2 contributing sites, 17 contributing structures, and 2 contributing objects.
-It was established in 1899 by the United States Fish and Fisheries Commission and operated by the federal government until 1954, then sold to private owners in 1961.
-The hatchery was operated by the Bureau of Fisheries.
+Edenton Station, United States Fish and Fisheries Commission is a national historic district located in Edenton in Chowan County, North Carolina, in the United States.
+The district encompasses 17 contributing buildings, two contributing sites, 17 contributing structures, and two contributing objects.

+The historic district is the former site of Edenton Station, a fish hatchery initially operated by the United States Commission of Fish and Fisheries (widely referred to as the United States Fish Commission) which began fish production in 1900.
+It was a component of the National Fish Hatchery System.
+The Fish Commission's successor, the Bureau of Fisheries, operated the hatchery from 1903 to 1940.
 During the 1930s, the Public Works Administration and Works Progress Administration funded a number of building projects at the hatchery.
 Notable contributing resources include the Superintendent's House (1900), Fish Culturist's House (1938-1939), terrace (1899-1900), Pump House No. 1 (1900, 1939), Pump House No. 2 (1924, 1939), Water Tank (1929), 10 Fish Ponds, Flag Pole (1922-1923), and Daphnia Pools (1939-1940).
+The hatchery was renamed the Edenton National Fish Hatchery in 1939.

+In 1940, the Bureau of Fisheries merged with other agencies to form the Fish and Wildlife Service, the forerunner of the United States Fish and Wildlife Service.
+Due to the deteriorating condition of its fish ponds and an inability to expand on the site, the hatchery closed in 1954 and was abandoned.
+The Edenton National Fish Hatchery eventually reopened at a new and larger site 1 mi to the west and resumed fish production in 1960.

+The United States Government sold the hatchery's abandoned original site to private owners in 1961, and it later became a national historic district with the name "Edenton Station, United States Fish and Fisheries Commission."
 It was listed on the National Register of Historic Places in 2002.